josuttis/cppmodules/README.md

     cl /std:c++latest /Femodall.exe /TP /c modall_test.cpp
     cl /std:c++latest /Femodall.exe modall_part.obj modall_ifpart.obj modall_if.obj modall_impl.obj modall_test.obj

-Note tat the order of the files matters, because files that import modules need the pre-compiled module code (which is compiler-specific).
+Note that the order of the files matters; the script will not sort that out for you.
-Yes, circular imports are not possible.
+(Files that import modules need the pre-compiled module code, which is compiler-specific, and circular imports are not possible).

-Passing `/Femodall.exe` to the compile command is not necessary but also doesn't hurt.
+As you can see, the script passes all options to both the compile and the link command (passing link options such as `/Femodall.exe` to the compile command is not necessary but also doesn't hurt).
-In general, the script passes all options to both the compile and the link command.
+That might not work with all options.
-Except a `/c` (compile only), which is handled by the script to not start the linker.
+`/c` (compile only) is handled by the script to not start the linker.

-Probably not all options work correctly, but for a first test it works fine.
+For simple tests with C++20 modules the script should works fine.
-I would hope that the support this script provides is soon directly provided by Visual C++.
+Let us hope that Microsoft soon adds corresponding flexibility to deal with module files themselves.

 I have opened bug reports for that:
 - https://developercommunity.visualstudio.com/t/Using-modules-I-cant-compile-all-C-fi/10015356